ikki2530/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern bin, 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter, 19-AZ replaces all characters A and c from input to Z and e respectively, 20-hiago removes all letters c and C from input
+17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern bin, 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter, 19-AZ replaces all characters A and c from input to Z and e respectively, 20-hiago removes all letters c and C from input, 21-reverse reverses its input